 Consequences of decisions in the long term

-There were periodic meetings between the directors and significant shareholders in the company to understand the strategic direction of the company.
+Furthermore, there were periodic meetings between the directors and significant shareholders of the Group on the operation and performance of the Group to ensure delivery of long-term sustainable value for the shareholders.
 There were also regular interactions with relevant regulators, industry associations, charities and community organisations to build trust, identify trends and consolidate business partnerships.

 Impact on the community and environment

-The company supports a number of local and national charities through fundraising, volunteering and engaging with the local communities in which it operates on key local issues and reacting promptly to any concerns.
+The group supports a number of local and national charities through fundraising, volunteering and engaging with the local communities in which it operates on key local issues and reacting promptly to any concerns.

-The directors recognise the importance of the company environmental responsibilities and monitor the impact of its activities on the environment in order to implement policies to mitigate any adverse impact that might be caused by the company activities.
+The directors recognise the importance of the company’s environmental responsibilities and monitor the impact of its activities on the environment in order to implement policies to mitigate any adverse impact that might be caused by the Group’s activities.

 High standards of business conduct